Charlotte Kok’s Wicked Winning Ways – posted 21 February 2026

 Individuals entrusted with authority, judgement and stewardship somehow discovering remarkable talents for selective blindness, self-serving silence and episodic amnesia.

-Precisely how many Charlotte Koks must flourish before “isolated incidents” become culture at Findex-Crowe?
+Precisely how many Charlotte Koks must flourish before “isolated incidents” become culture?

 Or is it already too late?